-In user-defined function topic, we learned about defining a function and calling it.
-Otherwise, the function call will result into an error.
+In the user-defined function topic, we learned about defining a function and calling it.
+Otherwise, the function call will result in an error.
 Here is an example.

 Hello Monica, Good morning!

 Here, the function

 Since we have called this function with two arguments, it runs smoothly and we do not get any error.